What are the aims of this leaflet?

 Colchicine may damage nerves, causing tingling, reduced sensation, and muscle weakness.
 Very rarely patients can be allergic to colchicine and develop a severe allergic skin rash.

-Colchicine poisoning, due to excessive doses, can cause severe abdominal pain, diarrhoea, nausea and vomiting.
+Colchicine poisoning, due to excessive doses, can cause severe abdominal pain, fever, burning sensations in the throat, abdomen and skin, diarrhoea, nausea and vomiting, and collapse.
+Immediate attention should be sought.

-How will I be monitored for the side-effects of colchicine treatment?
+How will the side-effects of colchicine treatment be monitored?

-Regular blood and urine tests are required, initially monthly, and then every three months with continuing treatment.
+Regular blood and urine tests are required, initially monthly, and then every three months during treatment.
+Where appropriate, women may be asked to take a pregnancy test.

-b>Can I have immunisations (vaccinations) whilst on colchicine?
+Can immunisations (vaccinations) be given whilst using colchicine?

 Does colchicine affect fertility or pregnancy?

-Because of risk of damage to the unborn baby, colchicine should not be taken in pregnancy.
+Though studies have demonstrated safety in pregnant patients with familial Mediterranean fever, there is the potential risk of damage to the unborn baby.
+In general, colchicine should not be taken during pregnancy.
 Colchicine is also present in breast milk, but has not been found to harm the baby.
 However, it is probably best avoided when breastfeeding.
+A doctor can advise further.

-Can I take other medications at the same time as colchicine?
+Can other medications be taken at the same time as colchicine?

-Always refer to your doctor, but drugs that may interact with colchicine include:
+Always seek the advice of a doctor, but drugs that may interact with colchicine include:

 - Itraconazole and ketoconazole